 Conclusion

 Soft armor is the best choice to be worn underneath, concealable every-day wear but is not as strong as hard armor.
 It does not protect against rifle projectiles.
-That is why many people use it with hard armor elements such as ceramic or UHMWPE plates to be as much protected as possible.
+That is why many people use it with hard armor elements such as ceramic or UHMWPE plates to be as protected as possible.